 Lately in my writing class, we’ve been studying style specifically sentence syntax and left and right branches.
 I’m totally not a linguistics major, but I’m a slight nerd for all things words.
 I just find it so interesting and complex at the same time.
 You can do so much with these 26 letters!
 In this piece, I tried really hard to make it flow and added a bit of my sass into the piece, so I can really call it my own and not have it feel so textbook.

 Basically, a simple story with innocent intentions and I really want sweets right now!

 Thanks for reading!

-I hope you enjoyed my piece!
+Thanks for reading and I hope you enjoyed my piece!

 I hope you enjoyed reading my piece!
 Enjoy another odd Quick Piece Breakdown on a Wednesday!

 This is a super short piece.
 I wouldn’t even call it a short story since it’s definitely a flash fiction piece.
 It was one of those weeks where it was getting late and I was having difficulties forming an idea for a story.
 My solution for these moments would be to avoid all advice I read about defeating writer’s block and fill my mind with endless YouTube videos and unnecessary memes on Tumblr.
 This time, it worked – definitely a rare instance.
 I wasn’t looking at pictures of deserts or anything thirst provoking (except the need for a story).
 The opening line just came to me.
 I felt the heat scorching my skin, but I kept walking.
 From there, I created a story about someone who decided to depart from home, somewhere that’s very comfortable to a place of uncertainty and unknowns.
 There’s obvious an atmosphere of, “What were you thinking?” but that’s the exact point.
 Oftentimes, we realize our greatest mistakes until the end and for this person, it was when they realized how unprepared they were and succumbed to the desert.